-Join Sean Colins for an in-depth discussion in this video SSL, TLS, and OpenSSL, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video SSL, TLS, and OpenSSL, part of Learning Secure Sockets Layer.

 - I want to clarify something, the difference between SSL and TLS.
 These are acronyms you may see used together, and in some cases in ways that seem interchangeable.
 So I want to be sure that you understand what they are.
 So Secure Sockets Layer is a security standard.
 It was invented in the mid-90's to secure web traffic for Netscape.
 And TLS came after it, based upon its success in the late 90's.
 Both of them secure network communications with encryption.